 How to protect your joints in BJJ or Grappling without losing mobility?

-Creaky knees, aching elbows, stiff neck… does this sound familiar?
+Creaking knees, aching elbows, stiff neck… sound familiar?

-When you train in BJJ, grappling, or any contact martial art, you know that sooner or later your joints start to complain.
+When training in BJJ, grappling, or any contact martial art, you know that sooner or later your joints will start to complain.
 And no, it's not just a problem for veterans; more and more young practitioners are experiencing constant discomfort, or even preventable injuries.

-The good news is that you can protect your joints without becoming a "soft fighter" or having to slow down your training.
+The good news is that you can protect your joints without becoming a "soft" fighter or having to reduce your training intensity.
 Taking care of them is part of your evolution.

 This blog is for you if: